brownplt/B2T2/TableAPI.md

 This file serves for two purposes:

+- Challenge type system designers
 - Set up a reference for comparing programming medias on their
   - __expressiveness:__ is an operators provided in one media but not the other?
   - __enforcement of constraints:__ how many of the required constraints are enforced?
 How many of the ensured constraints are communicated to the type system?
-- Challenge type system designers

 Real-world programming medias contain lots of utility operations.
 Collecting all of them won't be practical.
 Instead, we strive to gather at least all operators that are necessary for real-world data analysis.
 (Please let us know if you think a necessary operator is missing.)
 Some utilities opoerators impose interesting constraints that might be challenging to type systems.
 We selectively include some complicated utility operators and hopefully they will illustrate all constraints that a type systems need to handle.
+In short, an operator is included if it meets one of the following criteria:

+- necessary for realistic table programming
+- illustrating interesting constraints

 We included operators in __Pyret taught in Brown CS111__.
 These operators are found by walking through [this document](https://hackmd.io/@cs111/table).
 All operators described in the linked document are included, except `sum`, `mean`, `median`, `modes`, and `stdev`.
 These operators are excluded because their constraints on arguments and results are simple and have been illustrated by other operators.